celeronpm/YappySDK/README.md

 Final Notes
 ----

-To test the SDK integration, make sure Yappy is installed, start your app, then go to the settings tab in Yappy.
-Your apps name should be displayed as the SMS integration app if everything works.
+To test the SDK integration, make sure Yappy is installed, start your app, then go to the settings tab in the Yappy app on your phone.
+Your app's name should be displayed as the 'SMS integration app' section if everything works.
 Any actions your perform on https://www.yappy.im/web/ which require the SDK integration will be called and proxied to your app.

 ## License

-    Copyright 2014 Marius Dornean (MariusSoft LLC)
+    Copyright 2016 Marius Dornean (MariusSoft LLC)

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.